Logo

 Publish: 24 Jun 2026, 09:31 PM

-A medicine routinely given to Bangladeshi children with diarrhoea has become an exceptionally profitable product for its importer by being classified not as a drug, but as a food supplement, according to a whistleblower with direct knowledge of the company’s operations.
+A medicine routinely administered to Bangladeshi children suffering from diarrhoea has become an extraordinarily lucrative product for its importer—not because of its therapeutic novelty, but thanks to a regulatory sleight-of-hand that classifies it as a food supplement rather than a drug, according to a whistleblower with direct knowledge of the company’s operations.

-The claims, made by a current or former employee of Beximco Pharmaceuticals, shine a light on a corner of the country’s healthcare market that has largely escaped public scrutiny — even as it serves one of the most common illnesses affecting young children.
+The allegations, levelled by a former employee of Beximco Pharmaceuticals, cast a harsh light on a shadowy corner of the country’s healthcare market—one that has largely escaped public scrutiny, even as it caters to one of the most common and potentially dangerous illnesses afflicting young children.

-At the centre of the allegations is Enterogermina Oral Suspension, an Italian-made probiotic brought into Bangladesh by Synovia Pharma PLC, a company affiliated with Beximco.
-Rather than register the product as a pharmaceutical drug — which would subject it to price controls and stricter oversight — the company sells it as a food supplement, placing it in a far more loosely regulated category.
+At the heart of the matter lies Enterogermina Oral Suspension, an Italian-manufactured probiotic imported into Bangladesh by Synovia Pharma PLC, a company affiliated with the Beximco conglomerate.
+Rather than registering the product as a pharmaceutical drug—a designation that would trigger price controls and rigorous regulatory oversight—the company markets it as a food supplement, a category subject to far looser rules and minimal government intervention.

-That classification, industry experts and the whistleblower say, has allowed prices to surge unchecked.
+That classification, industry experts and the whistleblower contend, has allowed retail prices to spiral virtually unchecked.

-Import records examined by the magazine Bangla Outlook, combined with material supplied by the whistleblower, suggest the declared import cost of Enterogermina is under $1 a pack.
-Customs paperwork is said to value a box of 10 vials at roughly 79 US cents — equivalent to a few taka per vial — yet the same pack retails in Bangladesh for 700 taka, or 70 taka per vial.
+Import records reviewed by Bangla Outlook, corroborated by verifiable documentation supplied by the whistleblower, indicate that the declared import cost of Enterogermina is less than $1 per pack.
+Customs and banking paperwork place the value of a box containing 10 vials at roughly US $0.79—equivalent to approximately 97 taka per pack.
+Yet the same pack retails in Bangladesh for 700 taka, or 70 taka per vial.

-“Because the product is categorised as a food supplement and falls outside formal price-control mechanisms, the importer has been able to maintain margins exceeding 600%,” the whistleblower said.
+“Because the product is categorised as a food supplement and falls outside formal price-control mechanisms, the importer has been able to sustain margins exceeding 600%,” the whistleblower stated.

-Enterogermina, which contains spores of the bacterium Bacillus clausii, is widely prescribed by doctors for gastrointestinal complaints and is particularly popular for treating diarrhoea in children.
-Its position as one of the few liquid probiotics readily available for paediatric use in Bangladesh, critics say, has made it unusually lucrative.
+Enterogermina, which contains spores of the bacterium Bacillus clausii, is widely prescribed by physicians for gastrointestinal complaints and is particularly favoured for treating diarrhoea in paediatric patients.
+Its status as one of the few ready-to-use liquid probiotics for children in Bangladesh, critics argue, has rendered it uniquely profitable—and uniquely vulnerable to exploitation.

-The allegations extend beyond pricing to the legality of the import process itself.
+The allegations, however, extend well beyond pricing—calling into question the very legality of the import process itself.

-Bangladesh’s Drugs and Cosmetics Act 2023 requires importers of food supplements to submit a range of supporting documents, including free-sale certificates, certificates of analysis, manufacturing records and stability data.
-The whistleblower alleges that, for years, not all of this paperwork was provided.
+Under Bangladesh’s Drugs and Cosmetics Act 2023, importers of food supplements are required to submit a comprehensive dossier, including free-sale certificates, certificates of analysis, manufacturing records, and stability data.
+The whistleblower alleges that for years, not all of this mandatory paperwork was furnished to regulators.

-More troubling, the source said, is the claim that Synovia continued importing the product on the strength of an authorisation granted in 2022 that was valid for only one year.
-Industry figures say no-objection certificates for pharmaceutical imports are typically valid for far shorter periods — often around six months — though terms can vary.
+More troubling still, the source claims that Synovia continued importing the product based on an authorisation granted in 2022 that was valid for only one year.
+Industry insiders point out that no-objection certificates for pharmaceutical imports are typically issued for much shorter durations—often around six months—though terms can vary depending on the product and authority.

-Perhaps the most damaging claim concerns customs valuation.
-The whistleblower said officials had questioned the declared invoice value as far back as 2022, suspecting the company of under-invoicing.
-The price recorded for each pack, they reportedly argued, was implausibly low.
+Perhaps the most serious claim revolves around customs valuation.
+The whistleblower revealed that customs officials had questioned the declared invoice value of Enterogermina as far back as 2022—suggesting the importer may have engaged in under-invoicing.
+The price declared per pack, officials reportedly argued, was implausibly low, even by bulk-procurement standards.

-According to the source, authorities raised the possibility that any gap between the declared and real value of the goods could have been settled outside formal banking channels — a practice that, if confirmed, would raise questions about compliance with Bangladesh’s foreign exchange rules.
+According to the source, authorities raised the possibility that any discrepancy between the declared value and the actual cost of the goods could have been settled outside formal banking channels—a practice that, if substantiated, would raise grave questions about compliance with Bangladesh’s foreign exchange regulations and anti-money laundering frameworks.

-Beximco Pharmaceuticals, Synovia Pharma and the Directorate General of Drug Administration did not respond to requests for comment.
+Neither Beximco Pharmaceuticals, Synovia Pharma, nor the Directorate General of Drug Administration responded to repeated requests for comment at the time of publication.

 Follow